 Medical Records and Documentation

 The medical records and documentation are proof of the injuries sustained in your car accident and are necessary to support your claim.
-Without proper medical documentation, you could be putting your claim at risk for a denial.
+Without proper medical documentation, you could be putting your claim at risk for denial.
 Keep all medical records and documents in a safe place in case you need to submit them with your case.

 Enlist the Help of an Immigrant Injury Attorney